radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 ![An image showing ](Media/Image3.15.jpg)

-Figure 3.15: Defining Attribute as Always Requested
+Figure 15: Defining Attribute as Always Requested

 Attributes that have a checkmark in the Always Requested column are always requested by RadiantOne (in addition to all, or only attributes requested in the query – depending on which option you have selected in the Attribute Handling section).

 The client only receives the attributes it requests (and is allowed to see via ACL’s) even though RadiantOne may actually request more attributes from the backend LDAP server.

-><span style="color:red">**IMPORTANT NOTE – this is NOT the approach you should take to prevent certain attributes from being returned to the client.
-Preventing attributes from being returned should be accomplished with ACL’s.**
+>[!warning] this is NOT the approach you should take to prevent certain attributes from being returned to the client.
+Preventing attributes from being returned should be accomplished with ACL’s.

 For example, if objectclass, cn, sAMAccountName, and employeeID are set as Always Requested attributes and a client requests the title attribute in the query to RadiantOne, it requests, title, objectclass, cn, sAMAccountName, and employeeID from the backend LDAP.

 As another example: If the client requests ALL attributes in its query to RadiantOne, it requests ALL attributes from the underlying LDAP in addition to any attributes set as Always Requested (again, because the use of (*) in an LDAP query does not return operational attributes – these must be specifically requested).

-><span style="color:red">**IMPORTANT NOTE – if you plan on caching (either entry memory cache or persistent cache) the branch in the RadiantOne namespace that maps to an LDAP backend, you must list the operational attributes you want to be in the cache as “always requested”.
-Otherwise, the entry stored in cache would not have these attributes and clients accessing these entries may need them.**
+>[!warning] If you plan on caching (either entry memory cache or persistent cache) the branch in the RadiantOne namespace that maps to an LDAP backend, you must list the operational attributes you want to be in the cache as “always requested”.
+Otherwise, the entry stored in cache would not have these attributes and clients accessing these entries may need them.

 If you make any changes, click **Save** in the upper right corner and then click **Yes** to apply the changes to the server.